Andreas K. Engel: Research

-Andreas Engel has become known by his work on the so-called "binding problem".
-His research focuses on the hypothesis that temporal synchrony serves for dynamic coordination of signals in the brain.
+Engel has become known by his work on the "binding problem".
+His research examines the hypothesis that temporal synchrony serves for dynamic coordination of signals in the brain.
 In addition to working on the experimental validation of this hypothesis, Engel pursues research on its cognitive and theoretical implications.

-As a postdoctoral researcher with Wolf Singer at the Max Planck Institute, Engel was involved in studies that demonstrated the relevance of neural synchrony, in particular of so-called gamma waves, for processing of perceptual information.
-In particular, the group provided evidence that temporal correlations can serve for the binding of features into coherent sensory representations.
+During his postdoctoral work with Wolf Singer at the Max Planck Institute, Engel participated in studies demonstrating the relevance of neural synchrony, in particular of so-called gamma waves, for processing perceptual information.
+The group provided evidence that temporal correlations can facilitate binding of features into coherent sensory representations.
+Work from Engel's laboratory has also examined relations between neural synchrony and visual awareness, as well as the functional role of neural synchrony for sensorimotor coupling.

-In addition to addressing the relevance of synchrony and neuronal oscillations in the visual system, the work of Engel's group yielded evidence for a relation between neural synchrony and visual awareness.
-In addition, Engel and coworkers contributed to demonstrating a functional role of neural synchrony for sensorimotor coupling.

-In the past 15 years, Engel's group has expanded their work to the human brain, using EEG and MEG in combination with source modeling techniques.
-The results of these studies demonstrate the importance of neuronal oscillations and synchrony for perceptual processing, attention, working memory, decision-making and consciousness.

-Recent work of the group on the interaction of visual, auditory and tactile systems suggests a role of temporal binding for multisensory integration.
-The group has developed novel methods for the electrophysiological analysis of resting state network activity.
-Engel's group also applies these approaches for the study of network malfunction in patients with movement disorders, multiple sclerosis and schizophrenia, in studies on pain, and altered networks after early sensory deprivation.
+In the past 20 years, Engel's group has extended this research to the human brain using EEG and MEG in combination with source modeling techniques.
+Studies have investigated neuronal oscillations and synchrony in relation to perceptual processing, attention, working memory, decision-making and consciousness.
+Recent work on interactions among visual, auditory and tactile systems suggests a role of temporal binding in multisensory integration.
+The group has developed novel methods for electrophysiological analysis of resting state network activity.
+These approaches have been applied to study of network dysfunction in patients with movement disorders, multiple sclerosis and schizophrenia, as well as research on pain, and altered networks following early sensory deprivation.

-Engel also explores implications of these neurophysiogical results for theories of perception, cognition and action.
-A major focus of his work are the implications of the studies on neural synchrony for understanding the neural correlates of consciousness.
-Recent papers address links between neural dynamics and enactive views of cognition, investigating the grounding of cognition in sensorimotor coupling.
+Engel also investigates implications of these neurophysiological findings for theories of perception, cognition and action.
+Recent work examines connections between neural dynamics and enactive approaches to of cognition, including the grounding of cognition in sensorimotor coupling.